EXPLAINER: The significance of China’s new space station

 Mission commander Nie Haisheng, 56, and fellow astronauts Liu Boming, 54, and Tang Hongbo, 45, are former People’s Liberation Army Air Force pilots with graduate degrees and strong scientific backgrounds.
 All Chinese astronauts so far have been recruited from the military, underscoring its close ties to the space program.

-For Nie, it will be his third trip to space, and for Liu, his second following a mission in 2008 that included China’s first space walk.
+For Nie, it is his third trip to space, and for Liu, his second following a mission in 2008 that included China’s first space walk.
 Tang, who was recruited as one of the second batch of candidates in 2010, is flying in space for the first time.

 Future missions to the station will include women, according to officials, with stays extended to as long as six months and as many as six astronauts on the station at a time during crew changeovers.
 With China stepping up international cooperation and exchanges, it’s only a matter of time before foreign astronauts join the Chinese colleagues on missions to the station, Ji told reporters Wednesday.